xing-lab-pitt/livecellx/docs/source/index.rst

 Key Features
 ------------

+- Load large livecell imaging datasets on disk
-- Segment and track cells in live-cell imaging data using OpenCV, SORT, or btrack.
+- Segment and track cells in live-cell imaging data
+    - with any popular tools such as OpenCV, SORT, or btrack.
+    - with our own deep learning-based segmentation model
+- Correct single cell segmentation on single-cell level in our Napari UI operator
-- Generate cell features in our CX-A label-free dataset.
+- Generate cell features
 - Analyze and visualize single-cell trajectories.

 Getting Started with livecell